vuyo97/cms/README.md

 # Hammond

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.0.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.0. and PrimeNg for UI components

 ## Development server
 1. Git clone the project into your local machine